Yolziii/EntityNetwork.js/README.md

 ## What is EntityNetwork.js?

-This framework shares two classes:
+This framework allows you to describe semantic data like [RDF](https://www.ietf.org/rfc/rfc3870.txt), but in much more simpler and useful way.
+It shares two classes:

 ### Entity
 Use it to directly create entities and find them: